Perfect Oatmeal Cookies

 - Bake 10 minutes in a preheated oven.
 Remove from the oven and allow to sit on a hot tray 5 minutes, then remove to a cooling rack.

 Amanda introduced herself on the blog RunningWithSpoons as a health coach, cookbook author, recipe developer, makeup junkie, and oatmeal addict.
 She is dedicated to proving that healthy eating doesn't have to be bland or boring, one delicious snack and dessert at a time.

 She certainly does that with this breakfast bake—it's healthy, easy, and gosh it tastes just like an oatmeal cookie!

 What's better than a homemade oatmeal cookie?
 What about an oatmeal cookie crumbled and folded into homemade vanilla ice cream?
 Mary Younkin (BarefeetInTheKitchen) developed this easy-peasy recipe.
 If you have an ice cream maker and the patience to wait for the mixture to freeze (I'm horrible at doing that), you can have a phenomenal batch of ice cream for your family.

 I originally posted this recipe for the oatmeal crust, but I had to come back and add two more pictures so that you could see the entire creation.
 That's cranberries and cinnamon-dusted apple slices going into that pie crust.

-Not only does the crust taste like a cookie it's also a snap to make for those who are afraid of rolling out pie pastry.
+Not only does the crust taste like a cookie, but it's also a snap to make for those who are afraid of rolling out pie pastry.
 The crust bakes right along with the pie filling, so I'm thinking that perhaps you could bake your favorite pumpkin pie in this crust too.
 That's what I'm going to do.
 Thanks to Lori Lange (RecipeGirl) for this great recipe and beautiful photos.